Student Complaint Procedures

 Filing a Sexual Harassment Complaint Against a Student

-A complaint of sexual harassment against another student will be treated as a complaint of sex discrimination in violation of Title IX and should be filed with the Office of Equity and Diversity, 920 Madison, Suite 420, 448-2112.
+A complaint of sexual harassment against another student will be treated as a complaint of sex discrimination in violation of Title IX and should be filed with the Office of Equity and Diversity, 910 Madison, 448-2112.
 An employee in the Office of Equity and Diversity will meet with the complainant, explain the University’s grievance procedures, listen to the complainant’s allegations, provide the complainant with an opportunity to ask questions, and refer the complainant to the University’s Victim’s Advocate in University Health Services, who can assist the complainant with obtaining medical and/or psychological care, reporting the incident to the police, and exploring interim and remedial measures.

 Following the initial meeting with the complainant, the Office of Equity and Diversity will investigate the complaint to determine if the University Standards of Conduct or the University’s policy against sex discrimination has been violated.
 Investigations usually will include interviews of the complainant, the student against whom the complaint was filed, and other witnesses, as well as an analysis of documents and other relevant information.
 University investigations of sexual harassment complaints will be prompt, thorough, impartial, and independent of any criminal investigation or case that may be ongoing.
 The Office of Equity and Diversity uses a “preponderance of the evidence” standard in reaching its conclusions.
 If the Office of Equity and Diversity determines that a Standard of Conduct or University policy has been violated, then the case will be processed in accordance with the University’s student disciplinary regulations and procedures, which can be found below.